FACTBOX-Relief efforts in Puerto Rico after Hurricane Maria

 - There are 4,000 people working to restore electricity and private U.S. companies will be bringing in 1,000 additional workers this weekend, the Puerto Rico Electric Power Authority (PREPA) said.

-- Only 5 percent of the electricity grid had been restored by Saturday, FEMA officials said.

-- About 50 percent of people on the island had access to water on Friday, according to FEMA.
+- About 50 percent of people on the island had access to water on Friday, according to PREPA.

-- The U.S. Army Corps of Engineers has completed a damage assessment at the Guajataca dam and repairs are scheduled to begin on Sunday and Monday.
+- The U.S. Army Corps of Engineers has completed a damage assessment at the Guajataca dam and are consulting on repairs.
+A flash flood watch is posted this weekend with 1 to 3 inches (2.5 to 7.5 cm) of rain possible.

-The dam’s spillway continues to erode following 2 to 3 inches (5 to 7.5 cm) of rain over the past day, with another 2 to 4 inches each day over the next two days expected, the military said, citing the National Oceanic and Atmospheric Administration.

-- The Pentagon said eight airports are open and one is still closed.
+- The Pentagon said that eight airports are open, while one airport is still closed.

-- About 33 percent of the overall telecommunications network had been restored as of Saturday afternoon, FEMA said.

-- According to a Pentagon update, which cites FEMA, 59 of the island’s 69 hospitals were fully or partially open and five were closed.
-Five other hospitals not yet assessed by the military do not provide emergency care.
+- According to a Pentagon update, which cites FEMA, one hospital was fully operational, 55 were partially open and five were closed.
+The status of eight hospitals was unknown.